 Qualia is committed to adhering to these principles for online therapy, and engages in a continual clinic wide risk mitigation process.
 However, the use of an online video conference platform does open up additional risk in comparison to face to face therapy, and Qualia assumes your consent for therapy via this platform when you agree to online therapy.
 Qualia is taking additional security measures such as adding security features to online therapy sessions and continuing to exclusively use a secure practice management software platform for all clinical documentation and confidential information (Halaxy).
 However Qualia cannot guarantee the total prevention of security breaches.
 Qualia encourages parents to stay in close proximity of their child while engaging in online therapy sessions.
 In the event you would like to discuss something of a confidential or sensitive matter, you are encouraged to contact the therapist via phone rather than during the online therapy session.

-Parents are welcome to request information stored by Qualia about their child.
-Requests for information should be made in writing to one of the directors of the clinic, Avalon Nixon or Sophie-Anna Barling by emailing email@example.com.
+Parents are welcome to request information about their child or to request a correction to this information.
+Requests for information and information corrections should be made in writing to one of the directors of the clinic, Avalon Nixon or Sophie-Anna Barling by emailing firstname.lastname@example.org.